 After reading a letter to the editor this week questioning the place of biracial students in campus activism, I thought it was an important question that deserved to be expanded upon and hopefully answered to some degree.
-I've reflected on my race, specifically how our race is perceived by others and how, if at all, it impacts the ways in which we form our own racial identity.
+So I've reflected on my race, specifically how my race is perceived by others and how, if at all, it impacts the ways in which I form my racial identity.

 The first time I distinctly remember my biracial identity being affirmed was, perhaps unsurprisingly, in Drake’s "You & The 6."
 “I used to get teased for being Black, and now I'm here and I'm not Black enough.”
 This line summed up the in-betweenness I had felt for most of my life; the tugging from either side of the aisle by those trying to have me racialize and categorize myself.